the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

-In contrast, if a variable with the data type string or number is defined, it is coerced into truthy value.
+In contrast, if a variable with the data type string or number is defined, it is coerced into a truthy value.
 The following code snippet prints the output, because there is a defined middle name:

 {title="index.js",lang="javascript"}
 ~~~~~~~